db0/Android-Netrunner-OCTGN/scripts/Autoscripts_legend.md

 Used by the DrawX core command to decide on from which pile and to which pile to send the cards it's drawing.

 For example: `Draw2Cards-toTrash` would send 2 cards from the player's R&D or Stack to their trash.

+### -onAccess

+When used on an AutoAction, then that autoscript can be activated even if the card is unrezzed (normally unrezzed cards try to rez or score on double-click)

+The player will be prompted if this is what they want.